Mike Farrell: Personal life

-In August 1963, Farrell married actress Judy Hayden, who was working as a high school English and drama teacher in Laguna Beach, California.
-They were separated in 1980 and divorced in 1983.
+In 1963, Farrell married actress Judy Hayden, who was working as a high school English and drama teacher in Laguna Beach, California.
+They separated in 1980 and divorced in 1983.
 They have two children, Michael and Erin.
-On M*A*S*H, Hunnicutt's daughter also was named Erin.
-Also on M*A*S*H, in the episode "The Colonel's Horse" (season 5, episode 12), Hunnicutt's father-in-law is Floyd Hayden, Hayden being the maiden name of Judy, Farrell's wife.
+On M*A*S*H, Hunnicutt's daughter was also named Erin.
+Also on M*A*S*H, in the episode "The Colonel's Horse" (season 5, episode 12), a phone call is placed to Hunnicutt's father-in-law, Floyd Hayden, Hayden being the maiden name of Judy, Farrell's wife.
+He lives in Quapaw, Oklahoma, Judy's birthplace.
 Judy Farrell also acted on M*A*S*H from 1976 to 1983 as Nurse Able.

-On December 31, 1984, he married actress Shelley Fabares.
+Since 1984, he has been married to actress Shelley Fabares.

 At the start of M*A*S*Hs seventh season, Farrell grew a Walrus moustache for the B.J.
-Hunnicutt character even though such a moustache below the upper lip was then as now a clear violation of Army uniform guidelines, especially when left untrimmed.
-The normally clean-shaven Farrell grew it out for the character, as well as fashion trends at the time made the moustache in general popular for the first time since the beginning of the 20th century due in part due to fellow actors such as Burt Reynolds and Tom Selleck, as well as The Mustache Gang of the Oakland Athletics of Major League Baseball.
-While Farrell would retain the moustache for the B.J. character for the rest of the series and saw a rise in acting jobs because of it, Farrell himself quickly grew tired of it and didn't want to be typecast with "B.J.-like roles" for the rest of his career.
-Farrell would shave it off immediately after the series ended, returning to a clean-shaven look afterwards.
+Hunnicutt character, even though such a moustache below the upper lip was then, as now, a clear violation of Army uniform guidelines, especially when left untrimmed.
+The normally clean-shaven Farrell grew it out for the character, as fashion trends at the time made the moustache in general popular for the first time since the beginning of the 20th century, due in part to fellow actors such as Burt Reynolds and Tom Selleck, as well as The Mustache Gang of the Oakland Athletics of Major League Baseball.
+While Farrell retained the moustache for the B.J. character for the rest of the series and saw a rise in acting jobs because of it, Farrell himself quickly grew tired of it and did not want to be typecast with "B.J.-like roles" for the rest of his career.